plusflabby/arma3-life-db/README.md

 ## To-Do List
 - Hardcode getting information for vehicles
-- Hardcore getting information for gangs
+- Hardcode getting information for gangs
-- Hardcore a function to update values
+- Hardcode a function to update values